steveshi-dotcom/gt-course-scraper/README.md

 # gt-course-scraper
-Check to see if a class has spots left.
+Scrape Oscar website to check if a class has spot left instead of logging onto Oscar, clicking registration....
+That would take up too much time.